COVID-19: Information for healthcare professionals

 Contact your Quest representative to help put this system in place for your patients.

-The antibody tests (sometimes known as the serology tests or IgG tests) are intended for use as an aid in identifying individuals with an adaptive immune response to SARS-CoV-2, indicating recent or prior infection.
-Results are for the detection of SARS-CoV-2 antibodies.
-IgG antibodies to SARS-CoV-2 are generally detectable in blood several days after initial infection, although the duration of time antibodies are present post-infection is not well characterized.
 At this time, it is unknown for how long antibodies persist following infection and if the presence of antibodies confers protective immunity.
 Individuals may have detectable virus present for several weeks following seroconversion.
 Negative results do not preclude acute SARS-CoV-2 infection.
 If acute infection is suspected, molecular testing for SARS-CoV-2 is necessary.
-The antibody test should not be used to diagnose acute SARS-CoV-2 infection.
-False positive results for the antibody test may occur due to cross-reactivity from pre-existing antibodies or other possible causes.
+The tests should not be used to diagnose acute SARS-CoV-2 infection.
+False positive results for the test may occur due to cross-reactivity from pre-existing antibodies or other possible causes.

-- The antibody tests and the molecular tests (together “All tests”) have not been FDA cleared or approved;
+- The antibody tests have not been FDA cleared or approved;

-- All tests have been authorized by FDA under EUAs for use by authorized laboratories;
+- The antibody tests have been authorized by FDA under an EUA for use by authorized laboratories;

-- The antibody tests have been authorized only for the detection of IgG antibodies against SARS-CoV-2, not for any other viruses or pathogens;
+- The antibody tests have been authorized only for the detection of antibodies against SARS-CoV-2, not for any other viruses or pathogens; and,

-- The molecular tests have been authorized only for the detection of nucleic acid from SARS-CoV-2, not for any other viruses or pathogens; and,
+- The Quest test and other molecular tests have been authorized only for the detection of nucleic acid from SARS-CoV-2, not for any other viruses or pathogens;

-- All tests are only authorized for the duration of the declaration that circumstances exist justifying the authorization of emergency use of in vitro diagnostics for detection and/or diagnosis of COVID-19 under Section 564(b)(1) of the Act, 21 U.S.C. § 360bbb-3(b) (1), unless the authorization is terminated or revoked sooner.
+- The Quest test and other molecular tests are only authorized for the duration of the declaration that circumstances exist justifying the authorization of emergency use of in vitro diagnostics for detection and/or diagnosis of COVID-19 under Section 564(b)(1) of the Act, 21 U.S.C. § 360bbb-3(b) (1), unless the authorization is terminated or revoked sooner.